jcaillon/Notes/git/git.md

 git merge <commit_sha> # merge it into master
 ```

 So when working with submodules, you first have to push the submodule then the parent project.
-If you forget to push the submodule, the parent will point to a commi that does not exist in the remote repo!
+If you forget to push the submodule, the parent will point to a commit that does not exist in the remote repo!
 To make sure you don't forget :

 ```bash
 git push --recurse-submodules=check # will abort push if a submodule has been forgotten